amchavan/alma-datapro-workflow-sandbox/workflow-db-mock/README.md

 Mock of AQUA Batch Helper.
 Usage:
 `./aqua-batch-helper.py`

 A **background thread** polls the database for instances of _ReadyForProcessing_ state with no substate.
-When one is found a Pipeline recipe is selected (in some random way) and assigned.
+When one is found a Pipeline or manual recipe is selected (in some random way) and assigned; note that OUSs with a manual recipe are not processed by the mockup.

 ### dra.py
 Mock of Data Reducer Assignment tool.
 Usage: